Transgender inequality: In school

 Those who identify as transgender at an early age may have troubles when their identity conflicts with judgment from traditional school protocol, whether public or private.
 Discrimination may come from classmates who tease or physically harm transgender people as a result of transphobia.
 Because of incidents such as these, the Transgender Day of Remembrance was created to respect and keep in memory gender non-conformists who have been killed through acts of prejudice.
 This annual event held on 20 November is acknowledged internationally in schools, neighborhoods, and churches.
 Mental and physical strain through varying forms of assault by their peers is an unfortunate effect on openly transgender students.

+In 2011, Domaine Javier, a transgender woman and honor student, was expelled from California Baptist University after coming out as transgender in an MTV documentary.
+The university cited a violation of its "student conduct" policies, stating that she had committed "fraud" by identifying as female on her application.
+Javier’s expulsion drew national media attention and criticism from LGBTQ+ advocacy organizations, highlighting ongoing challenges faced by transgender students in faith-based or conservative academic institutions.
+She later filed a lawsuit against the university, and the case became a prominent example of how institutional policies can affect access to education for transgender individuals.

 Even school staff are included in academia-related parties that prefer repressing public displays of transgender action.
 For example, in November 2013, Jeydon Loredo was temporarily excluded from the La Feria Independent School District yearbook in Texas due to sporting a tuxedo that did not meet "community standards."
 It was not until Loredo, along with his mother, took the case to the Human Rights Campaign, a group that stands for the rights of gay, bisexual and transgender citizens, that the school district reversed its decision, allowing Loredo to wear his tuxedo for the yearly photograph and have it published in their high school yearbook pictures.

 Those who expressed a transgender identity or gender non-conformity while in grades K-12 reported high rates of harassment (78%), physical assault (35%) and sexual violence (12%); harassment was so severe that it led almost one-sixth (15%) to leave a school in K-12 settings or in higher education.